Overcoming Non-stationary Dynamics with Evidential Proximal Policy Optimization: Background

-\paragraph{On-policy Reinforcement Learning} approaches \citep{Williams1992, schulman2015trust, schulman2017proximal} offer several advantages. \emph{i)} On-policy methods avoid overestimation and underestimation biases because they do not use bootstrapping and evaluate only their own actions \citep{sutton1998introduction}. \emph{ii)} On-policy algorithms demonstrate robust and stable training regimes since they update their policy using the most recently collected data \citep{schulman2015trust}. \emph{iii)} Providing performance guarantees for on-policy algorithms is simpler because average policy improvement is sufficient \citep{kakade2002approximately}. \emph{iv)} On-policy algorithms are easy to implement and integrate, as they use the same policy for exploration and exploitation \citep{schulman2015highgae}.
-These advantages make them a natural choice for various applications, such as robotics \citep{lopes2018intelligent, melo2019learning}, and fine-tuning large language models \citep{achiam2023gpt, touvron2023llama, christiano2017deep, bai2022training, zheng2023secrets}.

-The commonplace choice for an on-policy algorithm is PPO \citep{schulman2017proximal}.
-PPO is a policy gradient algorithm where the policy is updated with a surrogate objective which regularizes the policy updates to be in the trust region.
+We focus our study on on-policy deep actor-critic algorithms.
+We adopt PPO \citep{schulman2017proximal} as the state-of-the-art representative of the conservative policy iteration approaches \citep{kakade2002approximately}.
+This algorithm family has been adopted in real-world scenarios due to its relative robustness stemming from the conservative policy updates that promote slower but more stable training.
+Prime examples include the control of physical robotic platforms \citep{lopes2018intelligent, melo2019learning} and fine-tuning large language models \citep{christiano2017deep, bai2022training, touvron2023llama, achiam2023gpt, zheng2023secrets}.
+PPO is a policy gradient method that updates the policy using a surrogate objective, ensuring that policy updates remain constrained to ensure an average policy improvement \citep{schulman2015trust}.
 We follow the established practice and adopt the clipped objective as the surrogate function.
-PPO updates its policy $\pi_\theta$ parametrized with $\theta \in \Theta$:
+PPO updates its policy $\pi_\theta$, parametrized by $\theta \in \Theta$: